tomtom-international/kotlin-tools/README.md

 Especially when these events are interlaced with other events, it becomes really hard to figure out which song was playing then "skip to next" was pressed.
 And if the program is multi-threaded, it becomes undoable.

-Now, let's have a look at the code when `TraceDiagnosticContext` is used.
+Now, let's have a look at the code when `TraceThreadLocalContext` is used.
 Eveything remains the same except for the implementation of `playRandomSong`:

 ```
 fun playRandomSong() {
     val song = chooseRandomSong(allSongs)
-    TraceDiagnosticContext.put("songName", song.name) // <-- store the song name in (threadlocal) data
+    TraceThreadLocalContext.put("songName", song.name) // <-- store the song name in (thread-local) data
     eventPlaySong(song.name)                          // <-- generate an event with the current song name
     startPlaying(song)
 }